-Q: Can u suggest best ( and least expensive! ) options to do bathroom flooring?
-In our modest 2BHK home, we can not do many changes, but want better flooring, which is easier to clean, skid-proof and with minimum joints ( i don’t know term ).
+Q: Can you suggest best ( and least expensive! ) options to do bathroom flooring?
+In our modest 2BHK home, we can not do many changes, but want better flooring, which is easier to clean, skid-proof and with minimum joints (I don’t know the term).

 This post is in response to Preeti’s question.

 Preeti’s situation mirrors most of our issues with bathrooms.
-Most of our problems with keeping bathrooms clean wouldn’t occur if they were dry all the time.
-Let’s go back to the basics of bathroom design now.
+Most of our problems with keeping bathrooms clean would not occur if they were dry all the time.
+Let us go back to the basics of bathroom design.
 For a bathroom to remain free of moisture, there should be well demarcated areas for the vanity, wash basin, bath area and the commode.
-If it is a free flowing surface with no segregation and proper sloping for water to flow, then there are little chances for a clean and low-maintenance bathroom.
+If it is a free flowing surface with no segregation and proper sloping for water to flow, then the chances for a clean and low-maintenance bathroom are slim.

 1. Non-porous/Low water absorption : Most Indian bathrooms are wet unlike those in the West.
-So it’s important to choose tiles that are non-porous in nature with a very low water absorption capacity.
-The longer the water stays on the tile surface, higher is the tendency for dirt to get absorbed.
-Since it’s not always possible to immediately wipe clean the moisture, check the water absorption by weight ratio before buying a tile.
+So it is important to choose tiles that are non-porous in nature with a low water absorption capacity.
+The longer the water stays on the tile surface, the higher the tendency for dirt to get absorbed.
+Since it is not always possible to immediately wipe clean the moisture, check the water absorption by weight ratio before buying a tile.
 The recommended number is less than 3%.
-Most brands publish this as part of the product’s technical specifications.
+Most brands publish this as part of their product’s technical specifications.

 The market is inundated with a wide range of choices of 600 mm *600 mm (roughly 2*2 sq. ft) floor tiles.
 If you are planning for a bathroom renovation, then I suggest you take a look at this.
 Nitco, Kajaria, Somany and most leading brands have sizes closer to this dimension.
 This would mean less grouting area.